rerun-io/rerun/CONTRIBUTING.md

 ## Tools

 We use the [`pixi`](https://prefix.dev/) for managing dev-tool versioning, download and task running.
-See [here](https://github.com/casey/just#installation) for installation instructions.
 To see available tasks, use `pixi task list`.
 # TODO(andreas): This doesn't list tasks from the different environments.
 Asked [here](https://discord.com/channels/1082332781146800168/1227563080934756475/1227563080934756475) if there's a way to do that.

 We use [cargo cranky](https://github.com/ericseppanen/cargo-cranky) and specify our clippy lints in [`Cranky.toml`](Cranky.toml).
 Usage: `cargo cranky`.